This Programme has full approval by the General Optical Council.

 - Alcon Contact Lens manufacturer

-Successful completion of this course means that you will be in a position to progress to:
+On completion of the course, you will be in a position to progress to:

 - The role of a Dispensing Optician in a private practice, in the NHS or in a large multiple organisation